Noksek2/Noksek2/README.md

 ## It's quiet here
 - C/C++ C# Python
 - I don't know english
+- Interested in PL/compiler and Graphics Engine (noob)
 - i wish normal life
 <!--
 **Noksek2/Noksek2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.